Bikes, lights and music, welcome to the Bike Rave Vancouver 2013. On Saturday, June 29, hundreds of cyclists will turn out for a fun filled night.

+They will have a 5 hour long DJ mix for the event, and it will be available for download from a variety of sources a week before the ride.
 Put the mix on your MP3 player of choice and make sure it’s charged up.
 Strap some battery powered speakers to your bike.
-Just before we start the ride, we’ll make an announcement via megaphone to get everyone with a sound system to gather in one spot.
-Then, we’ll do a countdown and all hit ‘Play’ at the same time.
-Voila, synchronized rolling rave!
-If you cheat and play the whole mix before the actual Bike Rave… you just ruined Christmas.
+Just before they start the ride, they’ll make an announcement via megaphone to get everyone with a sound system to gather in one spot.
+Then, they’ll do a countdown and everyone will hit ‘Play’ at the same time.

 Part of the fun is getting your bike decked out like a late 90’s candy kid.
 Corner the market on glow sticks, EL wire, bike lights and anything else shiny or blinky.
 Let’s light up the entire city!

 Most dollar stores have glow sticks, and some party supply places sell them by the case.
 Almost every bike shop in town has cool lights.
 Places like Lee’s Electronics can help you build awesome LED lighting rigs for your bike if you’re so inclined.

 They’ve planned a few stops along the way to do some dancing:

 – The underpass at Devonian Park